 A ‘non resident’ or a ‘temporary resident’ of Australia is generally only liable to Australian income tax on income sourced in Australia (although the ‘temporary resident’ may be assessable on worldwide income in limited cases, such as, salary and wage income).
-Individuals working in Australia would generally be categorized as ‘temporary residents’ and taxed at the rates applicable to residents
+Individuals working in Australia would generally be categorised as ‘temporary residents’ and taxed at the rates applicable to residents.

 As every person’s circumstances are different, there may be various tax credits, tax offsets (rebates), levies, liabilities, and tax treaty provisions, which may apply.